borhanitrash/DSMRF/README.md

-# DSMRF: Dual-Stream Masked-Recurrent Framework for Ego-Centric Collision Anticipation
+# DSMRF: A Dual-Stream Masked-Recurrent Framework for Ego-Centric Vehicular Crash Prediction

 **[Submitted to IEEE VTC2026-Spring]**